 Back to my story.
 The girl sitting next to me in homeroom was named Erin.
 She had always been kind to me, but I don’t think I talked to her that much.
 At that point, my social anxiety was in full force.
 I’ll never forget what she did that day.
 She yanked the yearbook off my desk without asking and turned to the big open back page, where not a single other person had written a thing.
 I think she understood my pain and she wrote a long note that took up the entire page in big girly handwriting.
 I don’t think I still have the yearbook, or I would love to look back and read what she wrote.
 It was something about it being nice sitting next to me in homeroom.
 Her friend Abby also added a quick message and then passed the book back to me.
 The content of the messages didn’t matter, but the fact that they understood my isolation and filled in that gap with something still fills my heart to this day.
 It felt like someone actually cared.

+Some people actually care.
+Others are just assholes.
 Avoid them at all costs.
-The 'block' button on Facebook exists
+The 'block' button on Facebook exists for a reason. |

 Over the last few months, I have been going through some big life changes.
 Along the way, I have received similar kindnesses from people, some from friends I have known for years, and some from people that I only recently became acquainted with.